clarenceb/vscode-copilot-demo/TASKS.md

 });
 ```

-### TASK-TESTER 2 - Create a Cucumber feature for the new Claims API process endpoint
+### TASK-TESTER-2 - Create a Cucumber feature for the new Claims API process endpoint

 Create a new Cucumber feature file in the `tester-persona\cucumber\features` folder called `claims-api.feature`: